-AK wrote the first draft of the paper, conducted the experiments, and made the characterizations of the membranes.
-MA initiated the project, made editorial corrections and prepared the figures and tables.
-ZA reviewed the original paper, and analyzed the obtained data.
+Author contributions.
+AMK wrote the first draft of the paper, conducted the experiments, and made the characterizations of the membranes.
+MHAF initiated the project, made editorial corrections, and prepared the figures and tables.
+ZNA reviewed the original paper and analyzed the obtained data.